The software application development landscape is continuously evolving, keeping the Node.js developers on their toes.

 You can do some really interesting stuff with Node-inspector such as live code changing, step debugging, and scope injection.

 Developers create npm scripts for builds, tests, and to even start the app.
 This has become almost a standard now.
-Naturally, this is also the first place developers’ look for when they encounter a new Node project.
+Naturally, this is also the first place developers look for when they encounter a new Node project.
 Other than this, you could also take a look at other front-end development tools.

 Many developers have ditched Grunt, Gulp, and the likes in favor of more low-level but more dependable npm script and there is understandable reasoning behind it which we will save for the next blog post.
 However, here we will point to that fact that npm scripts have pre and post hooks which can help you handle the very sophisticated level of automation:

 While developing the front-end, often you must have come across a scenario where you wanted to run two or more watch processes to rebuild your code.
-Take for an example you wanted one for Webpack and another for nodemon.
+Take for example you wanted one for Webpack and another for nodemon.
 You can easily achieve this with the help of && because the first command will not release the prompt.

 To handle this situation, there is a module called Concurrently that can spawn multiple processes and run them all at the same time.
-You can also install dev command line tools such as Webpack, nodemon, gulp, Mocha, locally to avoid conflicts.
+You can also install dev command-line tools such as Webpack, nodemon, gulp, Mocha, locally to avoid conflicts.

-After developing node.js app and once it is up and running, you will want to check its performance to make sure it is running at optimum speed.
+After developing the node.js app and once it is up and running, you will want to check its performance to make sure it is running at optimum speed.
 It’s a logical step for any developer to monitor their node.js app’s performance and profile.
 You can easily monitor the performance and profile of node.js apps by using the service called Nodefly.

-With few lines of code, Nodefly will start to monitor the application for issues like memory leaks, and measure how long it takes for redis, mongo queries, and quite a few other important stuff.
+With few lines of code, Nodefly will start to monitor the application for issues like memory leaks, and measure how long it takes for Redis, mongo queries, and quite a few other important stuff.